jiayingl7119/Sep10-Freedom-Project/blog/entry02.md

 <h2> Why I Chose The Law Firm Industry</h2>

 <p> The topics I've chosen were Law Firm, Fashion Designing, and Baking.
 I chose law because I used to want to be one when I was younger.
 To add on, I also liked debating.
-Since lawyers always debate, I think it would be perfect for me.</p>
+Since lawyers always debate, I think it would be perfect for me.
+I've learned about what's illegal and legal, watched movies about law, and about gatheringevidence for a court trial.</p>

 [Previous](entry01.md) | [Next](entry03.md)